Which of the following best describes the resonance structures of... | Study Prep in Pearson+

 Multiple Choice

-Which of the following statements is correct regarding the resonance structures of the formate ion ?
+Which of the following statements about the resonance structures of is correct?

 6